nick-wireless/learn.nuxt.com/README.md

 Reference Sites: [WebContainers.io](https://webcontainers.io/), [XTerm.JS](https://xtermjs.org/), [.getReader()](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream/getReader)
 - Antfu, follows documentation to implement a webcontainer.
 - Documentation states warning, 'call only once'...
 Antfu, considers and sets up: [ /composables/webContainer.ts ]
-  - Sets up guard to run only once.
+  - Sets up guard to run only once (NH).
-  - Another term about what are coding: 'creating a singleton' pattern.
+  - Another way of saying what are coding: 'a singleton' .
   - Consider the SPA vs SSR dynamics of Nuxt, consider also a good idea to use [ .client.vue ] on ThePlayground component, to ensure only run there.
 - Webcontainers needs special headers enabled...
 Antfu, hunts around and feels the right place is to put within the Nitro server.
   - Problem shoots to represent first instance load of container.